 The locating grooves on each section should be sealed with silicone sealant to improve leak resistance and increase durability.

 Using either an additional end cap or the preformed channel drainage bottom moulding, attach the section to your desired 110mm underground drainage, allowing collected liquids to disperse.

 When your sections are in place – but prior to pouring concrete – protect the grated sections with a heavy duty exterior masking tape.
 Ensure you mask completely, as the grate is often (but not always) designed to be removed.
 Make sure you use a tape that’s designed to stay in place for at least the amount of time it will take for your concrete to set.

 The next step involves waiting!
-You should leave your concrete for at least 72 hours, allowing adequate curing time before exerting any pressure on the channel drainage components.
-This includes weight – so avoid walking or crossing the channel drains with vehicles, and also includes removing the grate, as the upward pressure could dislodge the drain section body if concrete isn’t 100% set.
+You should leave your concrete for at least 72 hours, allowing adequate curing time before exerting any pressure on the components.
+This includes weight – so avoid walking or crossing the drains with vehicles, and also includes removing the grate, as the upward pressure could dislodge the drain section body if concrete isn’t 100% set.

-- DO: Mask your grates properly.
+DO: Mask your grates properly.
 Concrete over-spilling into the section can be difficult to remove and, if it impedes your ability to open or clean the grate, you might struggle to keep your channel drains free from debris.

-- DON’T: Direct water so it runs on to or impacts properties near you.
+DON’T: Direct water so it runs on to or impacts properties near you.
 You could expose yourself to disputes and legal action if you damage neighbouring homes or properties.

 Choosing the right products

 Even following our how to install channel drainage guide perfectly, your job and results can still come up short if you don’t select the right products for your channel drain installation.

 Quality materials should be guaranteed against breakage before, during and after installation.
 Also, look for components that are compliant with BS-EN1433 standards as well as carrying the mark of conformity and the British Kitemark Certification Mark.